October 4, 2024

 The star of A Quiet Place: Day One...and Lupita Nyong'o.

 But really, A Quiet Place: Part One had us at Frodo, and he ain’t just a token plot device.
-The cat is a vital part of the story, a catalyst for a few key developments and a major sporting character.
+The cat is a vital part of the story, a catalyst for a few key developments and a major supporting character.
 Considering Frodo is not a CGI creation, the two kitties playing him are pretty damn impressive little actors.
 The best human performance belongs to Nyong’o, who does a tremendous job showing Sam’s transition from angry fatalist to selfless heroine.

 We reviewed the 4K SteelBook version, which has outstanding picture and sound quality, maybe the best, most balanced we’ve seen and heard this year (at least in a horror film).
 The Steelbook itself features great artwork that I wouldn’t quite call minimalism, but it reflects the movie’s tone more effectively than the overly-busy standard cover.